We are, yes, individuals. But we

 are the drivers of our lives, whereupon the control of, say, the car could sometimes

 get out of our hands.
-So we are always given instructions and guide for a
+So we are always given instructions and guidance for a

 safe drive.
 Thus, one instruction says: don’t drive recklessly as “fast drive